akaigraham/akaigraham/README.md

 I am an accomplished data scientist with a background in strategic financial analysis and investment due diligence.
 I am skilled in data acquisition, preprocessing, statistical analysis, machine learning, deep learning, and natural language processing.
 I have experience collaborating with stakeholders to define requirements, execute processes, and deploy results.
 I am an adept learner seeking more authority in building tools that drive the most impact.

 ## Currently Working On:
-- 👕 Developing clothing recommendation engine for early-stage startup
+- 👕 Developing clothing recommendation engine for use by early-stage Shopify application
 - 💻 Exploring different deployment strategies for efficiently pushing ML models into production
+- 📸 Building a process to generate image captions using the Flickr30k dataset

 ## Connect with Me:
 <p align="left">